Perhaps Army fans would show a bit more patience with

 Six weeks after Air Force's coach resigned, Army's head coach Bobby Ross decided to retire after producing a similar record (9-25) as DeBerry over the same three years.
 Army decided to hire Stan Brock, who had served for three years as offensive line coach on Ross's staff.
-However, unlike the success story being played out in Colorado Springs, West Point is 3-8 going into their annual clash with Navy.
+However, unlike the success story being played out in

 And it should come as no surprise that Army fans are livid.